-The Fleischner sign refers to a widely gaping, thickened,patulous ileocaecal valve and narrowed ulcerated terminal ileum associated with tuberculous involvement of the ileocaecum.
+The Fleischner sign refers to a widely gaping, thickened, patulous ileocaecal valve and a narrowed, ulcerated terminal ileum associated with tuberculous involvement of the ileocaecum.

 The floating aorta sign refers to displacement of the abdominal aorta away from the vertebral column.

-Foamy oesophagus is an appearence seen on a single contrast barium study in Candida oesophagitis with associated scleroderma/achalasia (stasis).
+Foamy oesophagus is an appearance seen on a single contrast barium study in Candida oesophagitis with associated scleroderma/achalasia (stasis).

-Pathophysiologic basis of the foamy esophagus is uncertain.
+Pathophysiologic basis of the foamy oesophagus is uncertain.
 Stasis is a predisposing factor.
-Foam is produced directly by the fungal...
+Foam is produced directly by the fungal organ...

 The football sign is seen in cases of massive pneumoperitoneum, where the abdominal cavity is outlined by gas from a perforated viscus.
 The median umbilical ligament and falciform ligament are sometimes included in the description of this sign, as representing the sutures.